Rickettsia rickettsii: Pathophysiology

 While humans are hosts for R. rickettsii, they do not contribute to rickettsial transmission.
 Rather, the pathogen is maintained through its vector: ticks.
 R. rickettsii invades vascular endothelial cells that line both small- and medium-sized blood vessels in the host's body.
 There is an extensive immune response to this pathogen that triggers different pathways in the macrovascular and microvascular systems.
 As the cells are damaged there is an increased permeability of the vessels (extravasation), microvascular hemorrhages, and necrosis.
 Additionally, there is evidence that suggests that R. rickettsii possesses the ability to cross the blood-brain barrier into the host's central nervous system, allowing the pathogen to target the brain's vasculature.
 The pathogen causes changes in the host cell's cytoskeleton that induce phagocytosis.
 Consequently, R. rickettsii replicates further and infects other cells in the host's body.
 R. rickettsii's survival in the immune system cells increases the pathogen's virulence in mammalian hosts.

 Nitric oxide has the ability to inhibit the pathogen by negatively effecting attachment, intracellular growth, and subversion of the host cell.
 It does so by depleting R. rickettsii of ATP as nitric oxide targets cytochrome bo oxidase and cytochrome bd oxidase complexes which are necessary for ATP-synthase.
 The impact of nitric oxide on the metabolism however is significant enough to limit the pathogens ability to attach to host cells.
 As translation is also majorly ATP-dependent, the introduction of nitric oxide can greatly reduce the process of translation and therefore protein synthesis, making R. rickettsii incapable of subverting the host cell.
 Understanding of these inhibitory processes may allow for more advance care and possible antimicrobial treatments to be developed.

-Actin-Based Motility (ABM) is a virulence factor that allows for the pathogen to evade the host's immune cells and spread to neighboring cells.
-It is suggested that the Sca2 gene, which is an actin-polymerizing determinant, is a distinguishing factor for the Rickettsia family, as R. rickettsii mutants with a Sca2 transposon the bacteria can avoid autophagic processes by host phagocytic cells.
-This leads to an increase in disease manifestation for the host.